Special Educational Needs and / or Disability (SEND) and Inclusion at Grimes Dyke

 Frequently Asked Questions by parents and carers

-Who is the SENCo?
+Who is the SENDCo?

 All SEN provision is overseen and managed by Senior Leadership Team, and co-ordinated by the SENCO, Mrs Suzanne Marshall.
-The SENCo monitors, reviews and evaluates all SEN provision on a regular basis throughout the year.
+The SENDCo monitors, reviews and evaluates all SEN provision on a regular basis throughout the year.
 A report is provided each year to the governing body on how needs are being met, how funding is spent, review of outcomes and future areas for development.

 How does Grimes Dyke Primary School know if children need extra help?